julzaza/wildwitchherbs/_posts/2025-09-22-pelagicev-narodni-ucitelj-balkan-remedies.md

 ---

-## Folk Remedies for Fatigue and Weakness
-> “First, by moving around in pleasant company and doing light work, one should remove thoughts that bring sadness and grief; walking or otherwise getting fresh air is helpful; and to forget one’s worry, deep whistling may change one’s state of mind.
-Eat kačamak, soft boiled eggs, fresh and dried fruit, and sauces made of raw onion and raw radish.”

-Pelagić understood the interplay of **mind, movement, and nourishment**.
-Today, nettle tea, rosemary infusions, or a warming yarrow porridge echo the same principle: **herbs and wholesome foods restore vitality naturally**.

-...

-Vasa Pelagić’s *Narodni Učitelj* is faaar more than a 19th-century manual on literacy and morality—it is a treasure trove of **folk remedies, herbal lore, and practical wellness guidance** from rural Balkan life.
+Vasa Pelagić’s *Narodni Učitelj* is far more than a 19th-century manual on literacy and morality—it is a treasure trove of **folk remedies, herbal lore, and practical wellness guidance** from rural Balkan life.

 Beyond ethical instruction, Pelagić recorded dozens of remedies, herbal preparations, and food-based tonics—**wisdom still resonant for modern herbalists and witches seeking ancestral inspiration**.